noasued/zoom/lena/notes/note.md

 * once it accepts, ***connection*** is established:
     * server & user(browser) can communicate directly without request/response at any point. (bi-directional)
 * connection can be between two BE servers

+### WS:
+* websocket implementation for Node.js (library)
+* it has the most basic, core feature of websocket
+* install by using "npm i ws"